How to Prepare for a Civilian Job Interview

 Questions concerning your mental health, whether you have PTSD, and how much money you receive for disability or retirement are off the table and should not be discussed at an interview.
 Asking these types of questions whether a person is a veteran or civilian is discriminatory and illegal.

-Once you’ve completed the interview, always follow-up with a thank you note, immediately.
+Always follow-up with a thank you letter after the interview.
 An email may suffice, but a sure-fire way to get the hiring manager’s attention is to go the extra mile and send a thank you note by good old-fashioned snail mail.

 Let the hiring manager know you appreciate the time spent to interview you and thank him or her for their consideration.
 Within the note, include a portion of the interview discussion, just to refresh the interviewer’s memory.